hachi8833/21century-ten-commandments/README.md

   - You can call the one *God* if you need.
   - Scalar calculation is not.

-2. Always improve things, including the rules and this commandments.
+2. Do not postpone to improve things and resolve problems, including the rules and this commandments.

 3. The best thing you can do is to solve problems among you.